Been stopped for drink-driving?

-Get caught driving over the legal alcohol limit, and you’ll be disqualified from driving for at least 12 months unless you can provide the court with ‘special reasons’ not to ban you.
-Our Barristers can explore special reasons with you and, where applicable, use them to help reduce the risk of a drink driving ban.
+If you’re convicted of driving over the legal alcohol limit, you’ll be disqualified from driving for at least 12 months, unless you can show ‘special reasons’ why the Court shouldn’t impose a ban.

 Do I Need a Lawyer?